robonamari/modernease/README.md

 To download the latest version of the plugin, visit the GitHub releases page:
 🔗 [GitHub Releases](https://github.com/robonamari/modernease/releases)

-### 2. Replacing the templates Folder
+### 2. Replacing the `templates` Folder

-Delete the current templates folder completely, then copy the templates folder from the modernease theme package into the same location.
+Copy the `templates` folder from the modernease theme package into your project directory and allow all existing files to be overwritten.

 ### All Done!